Canción Animal: Background

 After the recording of Doble Vida in 1988, Soda Stereo went on a tour throughout the Americas with 25 shows in 40 days.
-After coming to Argentina, they received two Plate Discs from CBS Records International after reaching 1 million copies sold on the album Signos in 6 months and Ruido Blanco in 2 months.
+After coming to Argentina, they received two Plate Discs from CBS Records International after reaching 140,000 copies sold on the album Signos (1986) in 6 months and Ruido Blanco (1987) in 2 months.
 In the later half of the year, the band went on another tour, but this time throughout Argentina, promoting their new album, the tour lasted 61 days with 25 shows and a total of 250 thousand spectators.
-Soda Stereo had just separated from their long-time manager Alberto Ohanian and formed their own agency.
-In late 1989, Soda Stereo went on a tour throughout North America and Central America, to promote the extended play Languis, with it ending in Argentina, in one of rehearsal sessions in Mexico, the first version of "De Música Ligera" would be made after an improvisation in the sound test by Gustavo Cerati, the final two shows in North America were made in the USA in the Hollywood Palace nightclub, where after returning from the second show to their hotel, they realised that they have been robbed.
-At this point, the band was tired of touring and felt that they needed a break.
-Cerati met Paola Antonucci, a 19-year old fine arts student, who would become her girlfriend and have a great influence on the songs in Canción Animal.
-Cerati had recently divorced his wife Belén Edwards, before meeting Antonucci.
+Soda Stereo had just separated from their long-time manager Alberto Ohanian and formed their own agency around that time.
+In late 1989, Soda Stereo went on a tour throughout North America and Central America, to promote the extended play Languis, with it ending in Argentina, in one of rehearsal sessions in Mexico, the first version of "De Música Ligera" would be made after an improvisation in the sound test by Gustavo Cerati, the final two shows in North America were made in the US in the Hollywood Palace nightclub, where after returning from the second show to their hotel, they realised that they have been robbed.
+Cerati met Paola Antonucc in 1989, a 19-year old fine arts student and Alberti's girlfriend at the start of the year, who would become his partner and have a great influence on the songs in Canción Animal.